samuellawrentz/stackedit_pages/simple_past/index.md

 3. _______ (Will they visit) their grandparents?

 ## Conclusion
 By using "will" + the base form of the verb, we can confidently express future actions and events.
-Practice forming sentences in the Simple Future Tense, and you'll master it in no time!
+I thank our English ma'am fir giving me this opportunity and all my friends for paying attention.
+Hope I have helped you guys to understand Simple Future Tense.
+Just use "will" in front of the verb and you get a simple future scentence.
+Once again thank you..!